 OUR COVERED MEDICAL

 NEW OR FUTURE

-Whether your doctor orders the test for you, or you REQUEST A TEST through the independent provider network, here’s how it works:
+Whether your doctor orders the test for you, or you PURCHASE THE TEST ONLINE, here’s how it works:

 Step 1: A physician orders the OneOme RightMed test.

 Step 3: OneOme processes your sample and generates your RightMed test report.